Getting GitHub Gists, LaTeX, and Tweet embeds on my blog.

 characters took a while, but I ended up with the fun chain of

-RegEx replace
+RegEx replace calls you

 see here: